IBM/dbb/Wazi_Deploy/Reporting/List-packages-by-timewindow-query/Gitlab/README.md

 ## Setup and usage of template

-This pipleine implements the [wazi-deploy-evidence command](https://www.ibm.com/docs/en/developer-for-zos/17.0.0?topic=commands-wazi-deploy-evidence-command) for easy use of deployment analysis.
+This pipeline uses the [wazi-deploy-evidence command](https://www.ibm.com/docs/en/developer-for-zos/17.0.0?topic=commands-wazi-deploy-evidence-command) to perform queries and analysis on previous deployments.

 1. Create a new GitLab project
 2. Copy the following files into the root of your new project: